guinzoo/rts-path-finding/README.md

 The most hard part is "Wall Tracing" algorithm.
 I was impressed with "Dota 2" path finding system and started to search how to realize it.
 But everything I found was only 1 mention [here](http://liquipedia.net/dota2/Pathfinding) without any explanation.
 So I started to invent it myself.

 This implementation doesn't use trigonometric functions and works very fast for short distances (< 0.2 ms).
-But found paths are not perfect.
+Found paths are not guaranteed to be shortest, but in most cases looks good.